Shadoks Approach to Low-Makespan Coordinated Motion Planning: Acknowledgments

 We would like to thank Hélène Toussaint, Raphaël Amato, Boris Lonjon, and William Guyot-Lénat from LIMOS, as well as the Qarma and TALEP teams and Manuel Bertrand from LIS, who continue to make the computational resources of the LIMOS and LIS clusters available to our research.
 We would also like to thank the challenge organizers and other competitors for their time, feedback, and making this whole event possible.

 The work of Loïc Crombez has been sponsored by the French government research program ``Investissements d'Avenir'' through the IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25).
 The work of Guilherme D. da Fonseca is supported by the French ANR PRC grant ADDS (ANR-19-CE48-0005).
 The work of Yan Gerard is supported by the French ANR PRC grants ADDS (ANR-19-CE48-0005), ACTIVmap (ANR-19-CE19-0005) and by the French government IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25).
+The work of Aldo Gonzalez-Lorenzo is supported by the French ANR PRC grant COHERENCE4D (ANR-20-CE10-0002).
 The work of Pascal Lafourcade is supported by the French ANR PRC grant MobiS5 (ANR-18-CE39-0019), DECRYPT (ANR-18-CE39-0007), SEVERITAS (ANR-20-CE39-0005) and by the French government IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25).
 The work of Luc Libralesso is supported by the French ANR PRC grant DECRYPT (ANR-18-CE39-0007).